3 Things Virtual Teams Need from a Scrum Master

 It can be hard for people to bring up their challenges during group working sessions.
 They may need a reminder and some encouragement.
 I notice a tendency in myself to not want to "burden others" with my worries and other stresses in this new virtual world.
 Things that would be discussed on a coffee break with a co-worker are left unsaid.

 And when we hold those things in, we may not feel seen and understood.
-It’s also easy for us to start “spinning up stories” in our head or to not our process emotions.
+It’s also easy for us to start “spinning up stories” in our head or to not process our emotions.
 And then we can feel a breakdown in the intimacy of relationships.
 And of course, it's difficult for the team to support each other and collaborate.

 Scrum Masters, check in on your team members regularly and leverage your coaching skills.
 Let it feel like that informal coffee break.
 Perhaps even go for a walk outside while you chat on the phone.
 We can all use a break from our screens, and I find that movement and fresh air helps me with coaching conversations - both when I am coaching and when I am being coached.